gardener/documentation/website/documentation/050-tutorials/content/howto/maintain-shoot/_index.md

       machineImageVersion: false
 ```

-The Shoot refers a machine image version that has an `expirationDate`.
-In the maintenance window on 2019-04-12 the machine image version will stay the same as it is still not expired.
-But in the maintenance window on 2019-04-14 the machine image version of the Shoot will be updated to `2191.5.0` (no matter the value of `.spec.maintenance.autoUpdate.machineImageVersion`) as version `2135.6.0` will be expired.
+The `Shoot` specification refers a machine image version that has an `expirationDate`.
+In the maintenance window on `2019-04-12`, the machine image version stays the same as it’s still not expired.
+But in the maintenance window on `2019-04-14` the machine image version of the shoot cluster is updated to `2191.5.0` (independently of the value of `.spec.maintenance.autoUpdate.machineImageVersion`) as version `2135.6.0` is expired.